atanasng/SAA/README.md

 # SAA
-Synthesis and analysis of algorithms c++ University tasks.
+Synthesis and analysis of algorithms c++ university tasks.